apostrophecms/docs/docs/reference/modules/http.md

 **Alias:** `apos.http`

 This module adds methods for easy HTTP requests in Apostrophe project and module server-side code.
+These methods are compatible with the respective [client-side HTTP methods](/guide/front-end-helpers.md#http-request-methods).
 It also defines error codes for use with the main `apos.error()` method.
 <!-- TODO: Link to the error module reference. -->

 **Extends:** `{{ $frontmatter.extends }}`